 - ½ sweet onion

-- Kaiware Daikon for garnish
+- Radish sprous (Kaiware Daikon) for garnish

 - Rinse rice until water is almost clear.
 Drain well in a fine mesh sieve and leave it for at least 30 minutes.
 Place rice in the rice cooker.

 - Slice onion with a slicer and soak in cold water for 5 minutes.